chpxu/dotfiles/README.md

    - `colour-palette` which is the file containing the RGB hex codes for the Nord theme.
    - `mkSystemConfiguration` a function which creates a NixOS system with given hostname and users.
 4. `outputs`.
 What the flake returns and allows you to access.

+### `system` folder

+- `common` folder contains configuration for hardware and shared system packages across all devices.
+It contains conditional config for Intel CPU and NVIDIA GPU packages as well as set some environment vairables
+- Each other folder is config for specific hosts (namely a default `configuration.nix` and `hardware-configuration.nix`) as well as any other specific config (e.g. power for my laptops).

+Rest TBD, may upload onto actual website instead.